Corporal Kate

 Corporal Kate is a 1926 American silent romantic comedy film directed by Paul Sloane and starring Vera Reynolds and Julia Faye.
 The film was produced by C. Gardner Sullivan, with production at De Mille Pictures Corp., and released by Producers Distributing Corporation.

 Plot

-In World War I, Brooklyn manicurists Kate Jones (Vera Reynolds) and Becky Finkelstein (Julia Faye), work up a song-and-dance act that they intend to take overseas to entertain the troops.
+In World War I, Brooklyn manicurists Kate Jones and Becky Finkelstein, work up a song-and-dance act that they intend to take overseas to entertain the troops.
 Through the influence of a friend, the girls are assigned to the French front.
-Both girls fall in love with Jackson Clarke (Kenneth Thompson), a rich playboy, who is in the American Expeditionary Forces, along with Williams (Harry Allen), his valet.
-Evelyn (Majel Coleman), a friend of Jackson's, also goes to France as a Red Cross nurse, Jackson falls for Kate and is jealous of Evelyn, but, unknown to any of them, Evelyn loves an American aviator.
+Both girls fall in love with Jackson Clarke, a rich playboy, who is in the American Expeditionary Forces, along with Williams, his valet.
+Evelyn, a friend of Jackson's, also goes to France as a Red Cross nurse, Jackson falls for Kate and is jealous of Evelyn, but, unknown to any of them, Evelyn loves an American aviator.
 When the Germans advance, Becky is killed, dying in Jackson's arms.
 Kate loses her arm in a selfless and heroic action, and Jackson, still greatly in love with her, proposes that they spend the rest of their lives together.